rackerlabs/rackspace-how-to/content/cloud-files/cloud-files-upload-download-issues-troubleshooting.md

    The **Create Ticket** page appears.
 7. In the **Category** section, select **Cloud Files** for the **Type**.
-8. Update the support ticket with the error message that you received and any other issues that you have encountered with the upload or download, including the methods attempted.
+8. Update the support ticket with the error message that you received and any other issues that you encountered with the upload or download, including the methods attempted.
 This information expedites your request.